GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

 ### Specifying IP Type

 The `ipTypes` argument can be used to specify a comma delimited list of preferred IP types for connecting to a Cloud SQL instance.
-The arguement `ipTypes=PRIVATE` will force the SocketFactory to connect with an instance's associated private IP.
+The argument `ipTypes=PRIVATE` will force the SocketFactory to connect with an instance's associated private IP.
 Default value is `PUBLIC,PRIVATE`.

+### Firewall configuration

+The Cloud SQL proxy establishes connections to Cloud SQL instances using port 3307.
+Applications that are protected by a firewall may need to be configured to allow outgoing connections on TCP port 3307.
+A connection blocked by a firewall typically results in an error stating connection failure (e.g. `com.mysql.jdbc.exceptions.jdbc4.CommunicationsException: Communications link failure`).

 ### Connect with IntelliJ